dddrrreee/cs140e-24win/labs/0-pi-setup/README.md

            % cp part1/blink-pin20.bin /media/engler/0330-444/kernel.img
            % sync

-    On linux 20.04: the cards are often shipped with a corrupt FAT32 file system.
-Linux seems unable to repair this and will mount read-only.
-    I had to mount it on a windows machine and format it.

 4. With your pi disconnected from your laptop, reconnect the LED power from the 3v pin to gpio pin 20.
-5. Plug the SD card into your pi -- you should feel a "click" when you push it in.

 6. Plug in the USB-TTY to your USB to power the pi.
 The pi will jump to whatever code is in `kernel.img`.